 The Southampton Town Board heard proposals earlier this week to amend a new law that will require all new pool heaters to be solar-powered.
 The law is facing opposition from the Northeastern Pool & Spa Association and the Long Island Pool & Spa Association (“LIPSA”), industry groups that represent pool equipment manufacturers and dealers.
-Although it would be the first such law on Long Island, a handful of municipalities nationwide have already adopted similar laws.
+Although it would be the first such law on Long Island, a handful of municipalities nationwide have already adopted similar laws, view more info about pool legislation on our site.

 John Tortorella, one of the largest swimming pool contractors in ground pool builders in Southampton , praised the concept as “a good idea,” but also cautioned that “all hell will break loose” if the law is enacted as currently drafted, requiring customers to incur thousands of dollars in additional plumbing and infrastructure costs.